build-server-protocol/build-server-protocol/docs/bsp.md

   }

   /** The server can provide a list of targets that contain a
-    * single text document via the method textDocument/buildTargets */
+    * single text document via the method buildTarget/inverseSources */
-  def providesTextDocumentBuildTargets: Boolean
+  def inverseSourcesProvider: Boolean

   /** The server provides sources for library dependencies
     * via method buildTarget/dependencySources */